JadenRuan/COMPSCI326_Group_Project/README.md

 Team Number: Team 24

 Problem Description: There is not a lot of information available about student vendors at the UMass Students farmers market.
+Students can't easily find out when the farmer's market is, where it is located, or who will be vending.
+Vendors also can't update products they will be selling and thus cannot reach their audience (the student consumers) as well as they would like to.

 Project Description (copied/revised from your presentation slides).:
 Problem: Clearly define the problem your application aims to solve.